JusungPark6/Constraint_Satisfaction_Problem/README.md

 # CSP
+___
+This was my Constraint Satisfication Problem solver for my COSC 76: Artificial Intelligence class.
+The report on the program implementation is described in the `report.md` file.
+___
 How to use:

 The `ConstraintSatisfactionProblem.py` file contains the implementation for the basic backtracking solver used for the assignment, which is extended by `MapColoringCSP.py` and `CircuitBoardLayoutCSP.py` which uses the CSP solver to solve the specifics related to their problems.